mongodb/specifications/source/sessions/driver-sessions.rst

 drivers don't wait for a response for an unacknowledged write a driver would not know when the session ID could be reused.
 In theory a driver could use a new session ID for each unacknowledged write, but that would result in many orphaned sessions building up at the server.
-A driver MUST NOT send a session ID with unacknowledged writes.
-Drivers SHOULD raise an error if users request an unacknowledged write with a session.
-Drivers MUST document the behavior of unacknowledged writes with a session.
-This is true for both implicit and explicit sessions.
+Therefore, unacknowledged writes are only allowed outside the session mechanism.
+Drivers MUST NOT send a session ID with unacknowledged writes.
+This means that drivers MUST NOT use an implicit session when sending an unacknowledged write and drivers SHOULD raise an error if users provide an explicit session for an unacknowledged write.
+Drivers MAY silently ignore an explicit session with an unacknowledged write only where required for backwards compatibility.
+Drivers MUST document the behavior of unacknowledged writes with explicit sessions and MUST document that implicit sessions are not supported with unacknowledged writes.

 Server Commands
 ===============